About the SI Leeds Literary Prize

 Update on our alumni

-The 2014 Prizewinner, Mahsuda Snaith, has signed a two-book deal with Transworld publishers.
-Her award-winning entry, The Constellation of Ravine Roy, has been published by Doubleday as Things We Thought We Knew and her follow-up novel, How to Find Home, was featured as BBC Radio 4’s Book at Bedtime in 2019.
+Our 2014 Prizewinner, Mahsuda Snaith, signed a two-book deal with Transworld publishers.
+Her award-winning entry, The Constellation of Ravine Roy, was published by Doubleday as Things We Thought We Knew and her follow-up novel, How to Find Home, was featured as BBC Radio 4’s Book at Bedtime in 2019.
 We were delighted that Mahsuda funded a series of bursaries for low income writers to enter the 2020 Prize, as well as chairing an event for the 2020 shortlist at the online Home by 10 Fest in October 2020.
 Watch Mahsuda explain what the Prize means to her.

 Season Butler won second prize in 2014 for Hanging from the Hammer of the Bell.
 Season has a publishing contract with Dialogue Books for her new novel Cygnet.